 iii) may use the identification procedure followed by a new generic UE configuration update procedure if the UE uses the old 5G-GUTI; or

 2) if the CONFIGURATION UPDATE COMMAND message does not include the 5G-GUTI IE, the network shall abort the procedure.

+3) if the UE is registered to the same PLMN over both 3GPP access and non-3GPP access, the DAT indicates "Destination access type supported" and the lower layer failure is detected only on 3GPP access or non-3GPP access but not both, the AMF may transmit the CONFIGURATION UPDATE COMMAND message with "Destination access type" via the still available access type.

 c) Generic UE configuration update and UE initiated de-registration procedure collision.